Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Results and Evaluation

 yields better results for large values of $h_0$.
-This is shown in Figures \ref{fig:2dtidaltests}e--\ref{fig:2dtidaltests}g, whereby incorporating $\widetilde{U}_m(t)$ into the $F_{\text{SAH2d}}$ parametrisation gives a stress profile that closely matches the simulation data.
+In particular, for our tests varying $h_0$ in Figures~\ref{fig:2dtidaltests}f and \ref{fig:2dtidaltests}g, we see that incorporating $\widetilde{U}_m(t)$ into the $F_{\text{SAH2d}}$ parametrisation gives a stress profile that is much closer to the simulation data.
 The only exception is when the hill crest is close to the surface ($h_0\approx H$) and the stress plateaus (Figure~\ref{fig:2dtidaltests}g).
+We remark that for our tests, there is a discontinuity in the derivative (with respect to $h_0$) of $\widetilde{U}_m(t)$ at $h_0=750\ \si{m}$.
+However, this is not shown explicitly in Figure~\ref{fig:2dtidaltests} since the discontinuity is at the point which separates Figures \ref{fig:2dtidaltests}f and \ref{fig:2dtidaltests}g.
+For our tests varying $H$, a similar improvement upon using $\widetilde{U}_m(t)$ can then be seen in Figure~\ref{fig:2dtidaltests}e.
+However, even with the $\widetilde{U}_m(t)$ scaling, $F_{\text{SAH2d}}$ still underestimates the model output as $H$ decreases.
+This is not unexpected as wave reflections become more important in this limit (see discussion around \eqref{vwaveeq}).

-For bottom-trapped ($|f|\geq\omega$) flows we found that the $F_{\text{SAH2d}}$ parametrisation remains relatively accurate as $h_0$ increases (Figure~\ref{fig:2dtidaltests}h).
+We now consider the results for bottom-trapped flows with $|f|\geq\omega$ (Figure~\ref{fig:2dtidaltests}h), which were performed for the K1 tidal constituent at a latitude of $90^{\circ}$.
+For these tests, in contrast to the $|f|<\omega$ case, we found that the $F_{\text{SAH2d}}$ parametrisation remains relatively accurate as $h_0$ increases (Figure~\ref{fig:2dtidaltests}h).
 This is expected as such flows have a different velocity profile compared to the $|f|<\omega$ case.
 Namely, when $|f|\geq\omega$, the flow still speeds up at the top of the hill but is slowed down or ``trapped" at the base of the hill.
 Thus in this case, it is not accurate to use the $\widetilde{U}_m$ scaling, which assumes the current speeds up along the entire length of the hill.